TorresPrimus/FantasyFootballDreams/README.md

 GameId

-The database for holds the following information for each Team:
+The database for TEAM holds the following information for each Team:
 [PK] TeamId
 TeamName
 Date for when team was created and also for when it is modified